soundwrightpro/FRUITY-NILA/README.md

 My thanks to Hobyst and their documentation and coding help.
 You have been the GOAT!

-## Features

-* transport works as expected (play, record, stop)
-* count-in - toggles countdown before recording
-* loop - toggles between pattern and loop mode
-* metro - toggles metro off and on
-* tempo - tap to set tempo
-* undo/redo - works as expected, hold shift to redo
-* quantize - toggles global snap on and off, hold shift to activate
-* four-directional push encoder - up, down, left, right and push for enter/accept (works on channel rack, mixer, browser and others)

-## Known Issues
-* leds don't change on play, record, stop, and loop as expected - working on it in an upcoming version
-* eight knobs currently can only be assigned by the user -  working on volume and pan features in upcoming version
-* OLED doesn't change status at all - working on it in an upcoming version

 <div style="page-break-after: always; visibility: hidden">